-The great thing about LendingTree is that you can apply for a no obligation loan online in minutes, and within the hour, you’ll get competing banks e-mailing and calling you about their best rates.
+The great thing about Credible is that you can apply for a no obligation loan online in minutes.
+And within the hour, you can get actual prequalified rates from competing banks.
 Then you can pit your offers against each other and squeeze them even more for the best terms possible!

-You, the borrower doesn’t pay LendingTree a penny.
-It’s the banks who pay LendingTree to compete for your business.
+You, the borrower don't have to pay Credible a penny.
+It's the banks who pay Credible to compete for your business.
 As a result, lenders are motivated to try and get you the best loan possible to win your business.

 Be forewarned the celerity of the lenders can be quite surprising to those who are not used to such quick service.
 Their e-mails and phone calls will die down after several days once they realize you have gone with another lender, or are not interested in their offers.

-I like to use LendingTree to get quotes in writing and then bring these quotes to my main bank to get them to match or beat the LendingTree rate.
+I like to use Credible to get quotes in writing and then bring these quotes to my main bank to get them to match or beat the Credible rate.
 Using this strategy, I was able to get my bank to refinance my jumbo loan to a 2.375% interest rate from their initial 2.5% offer.

 Why You Should Refinance Now

 Mortgage rates are close to record-lows as you see in the chart.
 But they could go up again due to rising inflation expectations.

 It behooves you to at least check what the latest rates are if you have not refinanced in the past six months.
 If you are a new homebuyer or want to refinance, it's important to get as many bids as possible to get the best mortgage rate and terms as possible.